Victoria Hotel: Great music venue.

 Anyway, if you have read my other Largs pages, you will know that I was there for the wedding of some dear friends nearby and had intended to stay for three days but ended up staying a week, largely due to this place.
 I had not ventured in, thinking hotels were a bit posh for the likes of me, and preferring the bars in Largs, but on the Saturday afternoon I was standing outside having a cigarette.
-Yes, I know this is appalling, a piece of petty Fascism imposed by the last misgovernment of this country but don't start me on that particular subject.
+Yes, I know this is appalling, but don't start me on that particular subject!

 So, I was standing outside a pub in Largs and a guy engaged me in conversation.
 His opening gambit was, "So you're a musician then, pal?"
 Fair enough, I keep the fingernails on my right hand long and the left hand short to facilitate guitar playing.
 Perhaps he had just seen the tour T-shirt I was wearing, I don't know and I had made no mention in the bar of being musically inclined.
 He informed me he was going to a gig and there was a really good band playing in a place round the corner.
 Well, no better man, so I took directions to the place, the Victoria Hotel, followed him half an hour later and what a good decision that turned out to be.